Alice Levine: Early life and education

 Levine was born in Beeston, Nottinghamshire.
+Her mother was a painter and her father a Sociology lecturer.
+She has a brother.

-She studied English at the University of Leeds, where she met Jamie Morton and James Cooper, her collaborators on My Dad Wrote a Porno.
-She played an active part in Leeds Student Television, the university's TV station.
+Levine studied English at the University of Leeds.
+There, she met Jamie Morton and James Cooper, her collaborators on My Dad Wrote a Porno, in the TV department.
+Levine took part in Leeds Student Television, the university's TV station.
+She and Cooper created a magazine show called LS6.
+It won Best Light Entertainment Programme at the National Student Television Awards and Levine was voted Best On-Screen Female.